California Heavy Machinery Accident Attorneys

 • A marketing defect relates to a manufacturer’s failure to warn a user about the possible dangers of using the equipment.
 A manufacturer could be liable if it did not warn somebody about the dangers of using objects as they were intended.

-Our injury lawyers will know how to help you file a proper product defect claim in addition to your workers’ compensation action.
+Our injury lawyers know how to help you file a proper product defect claim in addition to your workers’ compensation action.

-Possible Damages for Heavy Machinery Accidents
+Possible Damages For Heavy Machinery Accidents

 Economic damages may include: